 And then of course there are many others who gave me information or helped me in another way.

-Thank you Cor van Wees from Haarlem for the initial graphic design of the site and the logo, and thank you Karen and Dominique Lattari of Sydney, Australia, for the technical and final design of the web site.
+Thank you Cor van Wees from Haarlem for the initial graphic design of the site and the logo, and thank you Karen and Dominique Lattari of Sydney, Australia, for the technical and the initial launch of the website.
+And thank you Jeroen Bakker for the migration and relaunch of Dokin.nl (v2).

-Thank you Martin Lehmann from Maastricht for joining the foundation and for your talent in communications.
+Thank you Martin Lehmann from Laren (N-H) for joining the foundation and for your talent in communications.

 And thank you Greg (for the work on the database and website) and Sara, for giving me the leeway to do this, and supporting this project in many other ways.